Access control in Azure Data Lake Storage Gen1

 The owning group

 In the POSIX ACLs, every user is associated with a "primary group."
 For example, user "alice" might belong to the "finance" group.
 Alice might also belong to multiple groups, but one group is always designated as her primary group.
 In POSIX, when Alice creates a file, the owning group of that file is set to her primary group, which in this case is "finance."
+The owning group otherwise behaves similarly to assigned permissions for other users/groups.

 - Case 2 (Every other case): When a new item is created, the owning group is copied from the parent folder.